front-end-intermediate/DOM-Scripting/readme.md

 We used a GET request to get a list of posts from JSON Placeholder, but, there are a handful of possible request types you can make.
 HTTP methods are typically verbs that describe what the request your making does.

 The four most common are GET, POST, PUT, and DELETE.
-We will be using the others laster.
+We will be using the others later.
 You can see a list at the [Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods).

 The way you send information to an API will vary from API to API.
 For example, to get post 42 on JSON Placeholder, you’d use `https://jsonplaceholder.typicode.com/post/42`.